jandecaluwe/myhdl-examples/README.md

 myhdl-examples
 ==============

-On this github site I plan to maintain some examples that I have used to illustrate MyHDL's capabilities.
+On this github site I maintain some examples that illustrate MyHDL's capabilities.

 Jan Decaluwe